aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 description: >
   Descriptions of how Karpenter uses CloudFormation to set up permissions
 ---
-When you create a cluster to use with Karpenter in the [Getting Started with Karpenter]({{< relref "../getting-started/getting-started-with-karpenter" >}}) guide, the procedure uses CloudFormation to prepare the cluster for Karpenter to be able to create and manage nodes, as well as gather and respond to interruption events.
+The [Getting Started with Karpenter]({{< relref "../getting-started/getting-started-with-karpenter" >}}) guide uses CloudFormation to bootstrap the cluster to enable Karpenter to create and manage nodes, as well as to allow Karpenter to respond to interruption events.
 This document describes the `cloudformation.yaml` file used in that guide.
-These descriptions will be useful to understand:
+These descriptions should allow you to understand:

-* What Karpenter is authorized to do with your EKS cluster and AWS resources when you use the `cloudformation.yaml` file
+* What Karpenter is authorized to do with your EKS cluster and AWS resources when using the `cloudformation.yaml` file
 * What permissions you need to set up if you are adding Karpenter to an existing cluster

 # Review the cloudformation.yaml file